usgpeople/USG.Authorization/README.md

 **Reponse**: use custom error pages or middelware inserted prior to the whitelisting middleware to customise the 403 response.

-**Caching**: configure the server hosting the whitelist to return standard HTTP response headers to control if and how the downloaded whitelists are cached.
+**Caching**: other than tweaking `DefaultCacheDuration` as described above, one may configure the server hosting the whitelist to return standard HTTP response headers to control if and how the downloaded whitelists are cached.